AshleyPoole/poc-nginx-loadbalancing/chapters/features.md

 ##### Fallback Server (Gone Fishin')

 The Fallback Server feature provides us the ability to show end-users a marketing approved message that says were in planned maintenance, this can be useful when were doing planned maintenance (Updates or DR tests) as well as when nodes fail health checks.

+##### API/CLI Commands

+To allow future integrations with deployment pipelines we require a way to interface with the loadbalacing solution without human intervention, this comes in the from of a REST API or CLI commands that can be scripted.